Frequently asked questions

 Accommodation was procured at the hotel as a temporary emergency solution therefore it wouldn’t be appropriate to carry out prior consultation with local residents.
 This accommodation enables the Home Office to carry out its statutory obligations to house asylum seekers.

-Why was the general public not consulted on the arrival of Asylum Seekers?
+Why was the general public not consulted on the arrival of asylum seekers?

-The decision to place individuals seeking Asylum in Falkirk was made by the Home Office.
+The decision to place individuals seeking asylum in Falkirk was made by the Home Office.
 The decision to use the hotel was a decision made by the owner of the hotel.
 Once the decision was confirmed there was a very short space of time before individuals arrived in the hotel.

 What cost implications will the Falkirk Contingency Hotel have on our local authority and community?

-Asylum Contingency Accommodation is a Home Office initiative led by Mears Property and Care Provider and supported by the Home Office procured charity Migrant Help.
+Asylum contingency accommodation is a Home Office initiative led by Mears Property and Care Provider and supported by the Home Office procured charity Migrant Help.
 Mears will be responsible for all costs associated with the hotel.
 The Council is given funding by the Home Office for some costs incurred by the local authority for statutory services such as GP registration.

-What impact will Asylum Seekers have on Falkirk GP Practices?
+What impact will asylum seekers have on Falkirk GP Practices?

-What impact will Asylum Seekers have on Falkirk Dental Practices?
+What impact will asylum seekers have on Falkirk Dental Practices?

-Asylum Seekers will not be offered dental care due to the lack of available services, they will only be provided dental care in an emergency situation.
+Asylum seekers will not be offered dental care due to the lack of available services, they will only be provided dental care in an emergency situation.

-What impact will Asylum Seekers in hotel contingency accommodation have on Falkirk Schools?
+What impact will asylum seekers in hotel contingency accommodation have on Falkirk Schools?

 None, the individuals residing in the Falkirk Contingency Hotel are all adults.

-What impact will Asylum Seekers have on Falkirk Council Housing?
+What impact will asylum seekers have on Falkirk Council Housing?

 Will asylum seekers be able to undertake any paid or unpaid work?

 Those who claim asylum in the UK are not normally allowed to work whilst their claim is being considered.
-The Home Office policy objectives, in restricting permission to work for asylum seekers whilst their claim is considered are to; ensure a clear distinction between economic migration and asylum that discourages those who do not need protection from claiming asylum to benefit from economic opportunities they would not otherwise be eligible for, and prevent illegal migration for economic reasons and protect the integrity of the asylum system so that we can more quickly offer protection to those who really need it.
+The Home Office policy objectives, in restricting permission to work for asylum seekers whilst their claim is considered are to; ensure a clear distinction between economic migration and asylum that discourages those who do not need protection from claiming asylum to benefit from economic opportunities they would not otherwise be eligible for, and prevent migration for economic reasons and protect the integrity of the asylum system so that we can more quickly offer protection to those who really need it.

 People who have claimed asylum in the UK can apply for permission to work if they have been waiting 12 months for a decision, and they are not considered responsible for the delay.
 If the Home Office grants permission, then they can only take on jobs from the shortage occupation list.